etienne1698/tiki-db/documentation/extensions/nuxt.md

 `nuxt-tiki-db` provides a solution to these SSR limitations

+⚠️ This is experimental, not really production ready

 - The `useDatabase` hook is used to manage database instances.
 You pass a callback to create the database, and useDatabase will create (or reuse) it when needed.
 - In your database definition, wrap the storage with `nuxtStorageWrapper`.
 This will create an `InMemoryStorage` on the server and your chosen storage on the client.
 The `useDatabase` hook takes care of merging the state between these two.